codeswot/dogo/README.md

 ## Overview

-DogoApp the main app for the challenge user interface built on top of the Dogo API and the `dogos_repository`.
+DogoApp is the user interface built on top of the Dogo API and the `dogos_repository`.
 It allows users to perform the following actions:

   - View random dog images.
 - Select a specific dog breed.